 Pro Tips: Adding an Elevator to Your Home

-You may want to consider adding an elevator to your home renovation project list if you are looking to stay in your home long term.
+You may want to consider adding an elevator to your home renovation project list if you are thinking about aging in place.
 Has mobility started to become an issue for you?
 As we all get older, going up and down the stairs daily can become challenging.
-Residential elevators not only increase accessibility and allow you to age in place, but they also will add value to your home.
-Here’s what you need to know before starting your project.
+Residential elevators not only increase accessibility and allows for aging in place, but they also will add value to your home.
+Here’s what you need to know about installing a residental elevator in your home.

 The cost of installing a residential elevator depends on which kind of elevator you choose and what type of installation is required for your space.
 Installing an elevator in your home may have once been considered a luxury project for home remodelers.
 However, the installation of a home elevator increases the marketability of the house.
 A home elevator is an attractive asset for future buyers.
 Whether this is a feature they desire, or it’s something they’ll need in the future.
 Installing a home elevator is considered an excellent investment, and one that is worth the cost down the road.
 You may find that you can gain 50% of the total cost at the time of resale.
 The cost of a residential elevator has a few variables.
 Installation costs usually start at around $20,000.
 Then depending on the type of elevator you choose, the price can vary from $18,000 to $40,000.